xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Add logarithmic x axis to spectrogram -- enh (keith)   Add line spectrogram to vu meter -- enh (keith)   Add circle line spectrogram to vu meter -- enh (keith)   Add check sequence warning if firework is to fire with timing track but none is selcected -- bug (dkulp)   Fix bug where 2d background image not honoring center is 0 setting -- bug (keith)   Fix bandwidth.com cant send SMS
+   -- enh (keith)   Add logarithmic x axis to spectrogram -- enh (keith)   Add line spectrogram to vu meter -- enh (keith)   Add circle line spectrogram to vu meter -- enh (keith)   Add check sequence warning if firework is to fire with timing track but none is selected -- bug (dkulp)   Fix bug where 2d background image not honoring center is 0 setting -- bug (keith)   Fix bandwidth.com cant send SMS
    -- bug (keith)   Fix accumulating snowflake does not accumulate if flake count value curve is used